WunchLab/GaussianClusters/README.md

 author: Juliette Lavoie
 last modified: August 16th, 2019

+#What is this repository for?

+This repository creates the Gaussian Cluster map.
+It takes in the raw data from the airmar and lgr and finds the peaks in methane concentration.
+Then, it uses a Gaussian Mixture algorithm to do a cluster analysis on the position on the peaks.
+The final html file shows the different clusters, their potential source and known facilities that emit methane.

 # Dependencies

 I would recommend creating a virtual environment to install all the dependencies and run the notebook.